In-State Voluntary Disclosure Program

 Who Qualifies for the In-State Voluntary Disclosure Program?

-• You reside or are located within California, and not have previously registered with us;
+• You reside or are located within California, and not have previously registered with us,

-• You have not previously filed an Individual Use Tax Return with us;
+• You have not previously filed an Individual Use Tax Return with us,

-• You have not reported an amount for use tax on your Individual Income Tax Return filed with the Franchise Tax Board;
+• You have not reported an amount for use tax on your Individual Income Tax Return filed with the Franchise Tax Board,

-• You are not engaged in business in this state as a retailer, as defined in Revenue and Taxation Code section 6015 (please see publication 107, Do You Need a California Seller's Permit?, for more information);
+• You are not engaged in business in this state as a retailer, as defined in Revenue and Taxation Code section 6015 (please see publication 107, Do You Need a California Seller's Permit?, for more information),

-• Your failure to pay the tax or file a return was due to reasonable cause and not as a result of negligence, intentional disregard of the law, or by an intent to evade taxes;
+• Your failure to pay the tax or file a return was due to reasonable cause and not as a result of negligence, intentional disregard of the law, or by an intent to evade taxes,

-• Your purchase is not of a vehicle, vessel or aircraft; and
+• Your purchase is not of a vehicle, vessel or aircraft, and

 • You voluntarily come forward to us.

-To request an opinion as to whether the CDTFA would approve a voluntary disclosure request or to discuss your eligibility for consideration under the Voluntary Disclosure Program, please contact the Voluntary Disclosure Specialist at the following address:
+To request an opinion as to whether CDTFA would approve a voluntary disclosure request or to discuss your eligibility for consideration under the Voluntary Disclosure Program, please contact the Voluntary Disclosure Specialist at the following address:

 California Department of Tax and Fee Administration